 Their job is exactly as it sounds.
 During busy periods station staff will literally push people onto crowded trains, in order to get as many people on as possible.

 People often complain that the Michelin star rating system is unfairly biased towards Paris.
-However, most people don’t realise that the city with the most three-star Michelin restaurants is in fact Tokyo.
+However, most people don’t realise that the city with the most three-star Michelin restaurants is in facts of Tokyo.

 Tokyo is home to some of the most famous, highly rated, experimental and exclusive eateries to be found anywhere in the world.